 Filth flies include a broad array of fly species in varying sizes.
-Larger house and blow flies can measure up to one-third inch long, while tiny phorid and drain flies range between one-sixteenth and a quarter inch in length.
+Larger house and blow flies can measure up to one-third inch long, while tiny humpbacked phorid flies and tiny, fuzzy drain flies range between one-sixteenth and a quarter inch in length.

 How Can I Tell if I Have a Filth Fly Problem?